mpchadwick/mpchadwick.github.io/_posts/2016-12-05-writing-an-apache-module-to-add-custom-log-directives.md

 ad: domain-clamp-ad-b.html
 ---

 [`mod_log_config`](http://httpd.apache.org/docs/current/mod/mod_log_config.html)  provides many useful ["%" directives](http://httpd.apache.org/docs/current/mod/mod_log_config.html#formats) for defining  `CustomLog` formats.
 In combination with its friend, [`mod_logio`](http://httpd.apache.org/docs/2.4/mod/mod_logio.html), 99% percent of logging use cases are covered.
 However, one day, you may find that there's something you want to log that is not accessible with the tools Apache provides you.
 Luckily, you can utilize [Apache's module system](https://httpd.apache.org/docs/2.4/developer/modguide.html) to add your own logging directives.
-In this post guide, we'll write an Apache module that adds a `%^IH` % directive which records request header size, in bytes.
+In this guide, we'll write an Apache module that adds a `%^IH` % directive which records request header size, in bytes.

 <!-- excerpt_separator -->